 The famous historian of religion Mircea Eliade wrote about this distinction in his book Rites and Symbols of Initiation (1958).
 As he writes, “…in the modern Western world significant initiation is practically non-existent.”
 Eliade defines an initiation as a “body of rites and oral teachings whose purpose is to produce a decisive alteration in the religious and social status of the person to be initiated.
-In philosophical terms, initiation is equivalent to a basic change in existential; the novice emerges from his ordeal endowed with a totally different being from that which he possessed before his initiation…” ‘Puberty initiation’ is particularly important in traditional societies because it is only through such rites that an adolescent will be accepted as an adult and therefore as a responsible member of that society.
+In philosophical terms, initiation is equivalent to a basic change in existential condition; the novice emerges from his ordeal endowed with a totally different being from that which he possessed before his initiation…” ‘Puberty initiation’ is particularly important in traditional societies because it is only through such rites that an adolescent will be accepted as an adult and therefore as a responsible member of that society.

 For many people living in modern society, religious initiation rites – such as baptism and the Bar Mitzvah – feel devoid of their original sacred meaning, carried out purely in the name of tradition.
 Initiation rites in traditional societies, on the other hand, play a key role in introducing the initiate to the spiritual values of the community.
 He or she learns the sacred myths and traditions of the tribe, the names of the gods, and the history of their works.
 The initiate also learns about how the tribe possesses a mystical connection to these gods, a connection which was established at the beginning of time.
 Thus, these ceremonies introduce the initiate to a sense of the world as ‘sacred’, whereas for modern societies, our equivalent ceremonies are more superficial, carried out for tradition’s sake, with no real sense of the ‘sacred’ attached to the ritual.

 Myths and Psychology